openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 * `ngraph_ops` - Contains internal opset operations that are common for plugins.
 * `transformations` - Includes all transformations, utils, runtime info attributes, and pass managers.

-All internal operations and transformations located inside [Transformation Library](group__ie__transformation__api.html) are allowed for usage inside plugins.
+All internal operations and transformations located inside the [Transformation Library](group__ie__transformation__api.html) can be used inside plugins.
-All legacy operations and transformations were moved to legacy library and not suggested to use.
+All legacy operations and transformations were moved to a legacy library and are not recommended to be used.

 ### Transformation Flow Layers
 Transformation flow in the transformation library has several layers: